zdumonts/zdumonts/README.md

 # 🏋 Zander Dumont-Strom

-I'm a Computer Science BS Student at the University of California, Santa Cruz interested in computer graphics, compilers, operating systems, and low level programming.
+I'm a Computer Science BS Student at the University of California, Santa Cruz interested in graphics, compilers, operating systems, and low level programming.

 ---